 Electronically label ANY written process, flowchart, internal guidelines, etc. with “PROPRIETARY” or “CONFIDENTIAL” clearly written across the front cover, top and on all pages.

 You could take even more precautions and have an employee sign a separate agreement (after they are hired on) where they definitively assure they will not disclose the info.
 Work with local counsel to assure this contract will be binding on all parties.

 Close Ties with Patent Law

-As you’ve likely seen on our website, Patent Law is a federal right which gives a limited (15-20 year) monopoly to owners of novel, non-obvious inventions.
-It allows these owners to prevent anyone else from making, using, selling or importing their claimed subject matter.
+As you’ve likely seen on our website, Patent Law is a federal right that gives a limited (15-20 year) monopoly to owners of novel, non-obvious inventions.
+It allows these owners to prevent anyone else from making, using, selling, or importing their claimed subject matter.
 Pretty damn powerful.

 But then what?

 That’s right, after this 20 year period, ANYONE can make, use, sell or import the invention.
 It belongs to the public after 20 years.

 Remember fidget spinners?
 After that patent expired (around 2013) what happened?
 Yeah, even your cat had one.
 Here’s the full story of why the inventor never got paid.